masc-ucsc/docs/docs/pyrope/05-assert.md

 lec fun1, fun2
 ```

-To guard an assertion from being checked unless some condition happens, you
+To guard an assertion against being checked unless some condition happens, you
 can use the `when/unless` statement modifier or the `implies` logic.
 All the
 verification statements (`assert`, `assume`, `verify`) can have an error
 message.